kyma-project/api-gateway/docs/user/tutorials/01-20-set-up-tls-gateway.md

-# Set up a TLS Gateway
+# Set Up a TLS Gateway

 This tutorial shows how to set up a TLS Gateway in both manual and simple modes.
 It also explains how to configure authentication for an mTLS Gateway based on certificate details.